Keyboard layout: Georgian

-All keyboards in Georgia are fitted with both Latin and Georgian letters.
+There are no keyboards in Georgia with the Georgian script printed on the hardware.
+The conventional keyboards are American QWERTY with a phonetically matched Georgian software layout.
+Hardware with both the Latin QWERTY and the Russian layout is very common, forcing Georgians to know the Georgian layout blindly.
 As with the Armenian, Greek, and phonetic Russian layouts, most Georgian letters are on the same keys as their Latin equivalents.
 During the Soviet era, the Georgian alphabet was adapted to the Russian JCUKEN layout, mainly for typewriters.
 Soviet computers did not support Georgian keyboards.
-After the dissolution of the Soviet Union a large variety of computers were introduced to post-Soviet countries.
+After the dissolution of the Soviet Union, a large variety of computers were introduced to post-Soviet countries.
 The keyboards had QWERTY layout for Latin alphabet and JCUKEN for Cyrillic both printed on keys.
 Georgia started to adopt the QWERTY pattern.
-In both cases the letters which did not exist in the Cyrillic or Latin alphabets were substituted by letters that did not exist in Georgian alphabet.
-Today the most commonly used layout follows the QWERTY pattern with some changes.
+In both cases, the letters which did not exist in the Cyrillic or Latin alphabets were substituted by letters that did not exist in Georgian alphabet.
+Today, the most commonly used layout follows the QWERTY pattern with some changes.

 Greek

-The usual Greek layout follows the US layout for letters related to Latin letters (ABDEHIKLMNOPRSTXYZ, ΑΒΔΕΗΙΚΛΜΝΟΠΡΣΤΧΥΖ, respectively), substitutes phonetically similar letters (Φ at F; Γ at G) and uses the remaining slots for the remaining Greek letters: Ξ at J; Ψ at C; Ω at V; Θ at U).
+The usual Greek layout follows the US layout for letters related to Latin letters (ABDEHIKLMNOPRSTXYZ, ΑΒΔΕΗΙΚΛΜΝΟΠΡΣΤΧΥΖ, respectively), substitutes phonetically similar letters (Φ at F; Γ at G), and uses the remaining slots for the remaining Greek letters: (Ξ at J; Ψ at C; Ω at V; and Θ at U).

-Greek has two fewer letters than English, but has two diacritic marks which, because of their frequency, are placed on the home row at the U.K. ";" position; they are dead keys.
-Word-final sigma has its own position as well, replacing W, and semicolon (which is used as a question mark in Greek) and colon move to the position of Q.
+Greek has two fewer letters than English, but it has two diacritic marks which, because of their frequency, are placed on the home row at the U.K. ";" position; they are dead keys.
+Word-final sigma has its own position as well, replacing W, and the semicolon (which is used as a question mark in Greek) and colon move to the position of Q.

 The Greek Polytonic layout has various dead keys to input the accented letters.
-There is also the Greek 220 layout and the Greek 319 layout.
+In Microsoft Windows, there are also the Greek 220 layout and the Greek 319 layout.

 Syllabic

 Cherokee

-The Cherokee language uses an 86-character Syllabary.
-The keyboard is available for the iPhone and iPad and is supported by Google.
+The Cherokee language uses an 86-character syllabary.
+A keyboard for this language is available for the iPhone and iPad and is supported by Google.